 Georgia Family Reunites with Lifesaving Paramedics

-Katie Stevens was 33 weeks pregnant with baby Elaina when she last saw the first responders from Kingsland Station Four, and she wasn’t sure whether she’d be able to hold her daughter.
+Katie Stevens was 33 weeks pregnant with her daughter, Elaina, when she last encountered the first responders from Kingsland Station Four.
+At that moment, she wasn’t sure if she would ever hold her daughter.

-She continued: “I had been bleeding into my abdomen for who knows how long.
-They took a very big blood clot out of me and then I had three blood transfusions.”
+“Once we arrived and the doctors began assessing her condition, it became clear how serious things were,” Stevens shared.
+“I had been bleeding into my abdomen for who knows how long.
+They removed a large blood clot and I received three blood transfusions.”

-Stevens is now thanking you for the call that not only saved her life but also that of her baby.
+Today, Stevens expresses her gratitude for the call that saved her life and that of her baby.

-Elaina was born early but is now living at home, happy and well, thanks to Camden County Fire Rescue.
+Elaina was born prematurely but is now thriving at home, happy and healthy, thanks to the quick actions of Camden County Fire Rescue.

 Author